anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)

-Let's have a look at an example of how to keep models in sync:
+Let's have a look at how to keep models in sync:

 ```
 class Order {